 We’ve got a bevy of frame styles for our polarized floating shades, and it can be a bit of an adventure choosing your favorite.
-We’d like to proudly highlight one of our favorite styles, a mini-wayfarer design of sport-fit shades affectionately dubbed the Anhingas.
+We’d like to proudly highlight one of our favorite styles, a mini-rectangular design of sport-fit shades affectionately dubbed the Anhingas.
 We named this classic, versatile fit after one of the coolest, most adventurous coastal birds on the water.
 Say hello to the Anhinga (Anhinga anhinga, more scientifically), a true diver, swimmer and master spear-fisher!

 A bird of many names and a lot of charisma, the Anhinga is a large diving waterbird native to the coastal regions of the southeast, the Caribbean coast of Mexico and Central America, and Cuba.
 Commonly called “snakebirds,” these black or dark gray birds can reach three feet in length and have long, heron-like necks and sharp bills used for spearing fish.
 They’re not hard to spot in the wetlands, marshes, and coastal streams of these regions if you keep your eyes open—especially if they’re sunning themselves open-winged along the water’s edge, as is their habit.
 You’re also likely to see them swimming in the shallows, though it’s easy to confuse their protruding heads and necks for coasting snakes.
 Unlike most swimming birds, the heavy-bodied Anhinga swims low in the water, with only their curved necks and dark heads protruding above the surface in a very serpentine fashion.
 It’s a fascinating sight to behold, if not a bit unsettling at first!